starsfordummies/ITransverse.jl/README.md

 Most notably we have
 - `model_params` for building the basic model Hamiltonians
 - `tmpo_params` for building the temporal MPOs (including the initial states and closing operators)
-- `trunc_params` which specify the cutoffs, max bond dimensions, as well as the truncation scheme when applicable
+- `TruncParams` which specify the cutoffs, max bond dimensions, as well as the truncation scheme when applicable
 - `PMParams` where we store also additional parameters required for the power methods
+- `ConeParams` where we store also additional parameters required for the light cone algorithms

 The simplest way to get an idea is probably to look at the various main files in the mains/ folder and in the function documentations